ryanschostag/cprofiler/README.md

 # cprofiler
-Command line utility and class module to run single file or files in batch through cProfile and store the data in csv files.
+Command line utility and class module to run single file or files in batch through cProfile and store the data in CSV files, one per file, with a time stamp YYYY-MM-DD-HH-MM-SS.csv at the end, suitable for parsing and importing the data in each CSV into a time series data set for performance testing data analytics and machine learning.

         cprofile_to_csv.py